DataBiosphere/terra-cli/README.md

 It is sometimes useful to check whether you have access to a particular resource, particularly when the resource was created or added by a different user, and the workspace was subsequently shared with you.

+The list of resources in a workspace is maintained on the Terra Workspace Manager server.
+The CLI caches this list of resources locally, so that external tools (see section below) are not slowed down by round-trips to Workspace Manager.
+The CLI updates the cache on every call to a `terra resources` command.
+So, if you are working in a shared workspace, you can run `terra resources list` (for example) to pick up any changes that your collaborators have made.

 #### Applications
 ```
 Usage: terra app [COMMAND]